arishma108/Jetson-Nano/README.md

 2. In case of errors like HTTP 404 Not found use the following command:

 pip3 install — pre — extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v42 tensorflow

+3. Installing the necessary libraries:

+sudo apt-get install nodejs

+sudo apt-get install npm

+4. To check you installation you can type:

+nodejs -v